Friday 08-03-2019 - 13:22

 Click here to view Anas' manifesto, including pledges to support commuter and international students, improved facilities for students at Allianz Park and accreditation for student representatives.

 All students are encouraged to engage in their Students’ Union and feed back on the work of their elected representatives.
-As part of this, all students are invited to attend our Annual General Meeting in April 2019, where you can find out more about MDXSU’s work and spending over the past year, and the progress of your officer team.
+As part of this, all students are invited to attend our Annual General Meeting on Tuesday 23 April 2019, where you can find out more about MDXSU’s work and spending over the past year, and the progress of your officer team.

 Between 10am Friday 1 March and 2pm Thursday 7 March, students across campus also voted on three referendum questions.
 These were suggestions from our Democracy Review over the past term, which were based on feedback from students and student leaders on how MDXSU could best represent them.